Wronka-99/PAMSI_PROJEKT_2_SORTOWANIE/README.md

 # PAMSI_PROJEKT_2_SORTOWANIE
 Some algorithms for sorting data (database with movies).
+Application is based on C++ language.